Dog Vomit Color Guide: What Each Color Means

 ● Food allergies

-● Ingestion of a foreign object
+● Ingestion of foreign objects

 Dog Vomit Color Guide